 The United States and New Zealand are also good providers of wine in both regions.
 New Zealand’s wine imports to China reached US$30 million, a 39.89% increase from 2016.
 Meanwhile, exports from the United States are doing considerably well at 9.63 million liters for and 6.7 million liters for Hong Kong, despite the tariff standoff.

-In China, 68% of the consumers purchase their wines in bricks-and-mortar stores.
+In China, 68% of consumers purchase their wines in bricks-and-mortar stores.
 Supermarkets and hypermarkets in the region offer a huge selection from low-cost entry-level vintages to the more expensive, premium ones.
 In contrast, the on-trade channels have been outperforming off-trade channels in Hong Kong.
-The region has over 8,500 full-service restaurants and 800 bars whose profits grew due increasing demand for high quality wines.
+The region has over 8,500 full-service restaurants and 800 bars whose profits grew due to increasing demand for high-quality wines.

 E-commerce platforms have also become popular in both markets.
 59 million wine bottles were sold through JD.com, Tmall and Taobao in Q2 of 2018 in China, with sales value growth recorded across all price brands.
 Meanwhile, Hong Kong consumers are slowly, but surely, embracing online shopping.
 By 2023, revenue within the e-commerce market is expected to grow to US$6.4 million.